le27/L-Elliott/_pages/questions.md

 Question 6.2.
 How many Hausdorff group topologies does V admit?

 1. ([source](https://arxiv.org/pdf/2601.15185))
 Question 6.3.
-Is the Markov topology on the homeomorphism group of the Cantor set equal to the Zariski topology?
+Is the Markov topology on the homeomorphism group of the Cantor space equal to the Zariski topology?

 1. ([source](https://arxiv.org/pdf/2601.15185))
 Question 6.4.
-Is the Markov topology on homeomorphism group of the Cantor set Hausdorff ?
+Is the Markov topology on homeomorphism group of the Cantor space Hausdorff ?

 1. ([source](https://arxiv.org/pdf/2601.15185))
 Question 6.5.
-Can one classify which “sufficiently large” subgroups of Homeo(2ω ) have a Hausdorff
-Zariski topology (for some reasonable notion of sufficiently large).
+Can one classify which “sufficiently large” groups of homeomorphisms of the Cantor space have a Hausdorff Zariski topology (for some reasonable notion of sufficiently large).